-Items 1: If you hold your shares in street name, it is critical that you cast your vote if you want it to count in the election of directors.
+Item 1: If you hold your shares in street name, it is critical that you cast your vote if you want it to count in the election of directors.
 Current regulations restrict the ability of your broker, bank, or other nominee to vote your uninstructed shares in the election of directors and certain other matters on a discretionary basis.
-Thus, if you hold your shares in street name and you do not instruct your broker, bank, or other nominee how to vote in the election of directors or the amendment of the Company's Bylaws, no votes will be cast on your behalf.
+Thus, if you hold your shares in street name and you do not instruct your broker, bank, or other nominee how to vote in the election of directors, no votes will be cast on your behalf.
 These are referred to as broker non-votes.